rnakato/DROMPAplus/README.md

 # 4. Reference
 For DROMPAplus:
-* Nakato R., Sakata T. Methods for ChIP-seq analysis: A practical workflow and advanced applications, submitted.
+* Nakato R., Sakata T., Methods for ChIP-seq analysis: A practical workflow and advanced applications, ***submitted***.

-For DROMPA
+For DROMPA:
-* Nakato R, Shirahige K., Statistical Analysis and Quality Assessment of ChIP-seq Data with DROMPA, Methods in Molecular Biology, 2018.
+* Nakato R, Shirahige K., Statistical Analysis and Quality Assessment of ChIP-seq Data with DROMPA, ***Methods in Molecular Biology***, 2018.